hkhajgiwale/jira_automation/README.md

 # Usage

 First things first.
 The login needs to be done using basic authentication mechanism.
 So you need to update the credentials.txt with your respective email id, password and JIRA Link.
+This is completely interactive so you would get the easily get through it.
 File usage is as under:

 1. Change the name of the assignee
 ```